Online Submissions

 Reference to an editor or compiler:

-Chapter from a monograph or a collection:
+Chapter from a monograph or a collection of articles:

-Presentation of translated references to an article and monograph
+Format of translated references to an article and monograph

 The structure of a reference to an article may be presented in general as follows: